Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-3-Closure/lecture-notes.md

 let x = myFunction;
 ```
 Note that there is no closure section inside of the scope.
 That is because Closures can only happen when you have a nested loop.

+## Essential Questions
+* What is a closure?
+* How do the concepts of lexical scope and first-class functions relate to closures in JavaScript?
+* How can we use closures to create private data?